rikyhidayat21/rikyhidayat21/README.md

 - 🔭 I’m currently working on PT Asia Sekuriti Indonesia as a Software Engineer
 - 🌱 I’m currently learning Golang as second language.
+- 👀 I'm interested in software development.
 - 👯 I’m looking to collaborate on open source.
 - 💬 Ask me about anything, I love to discuss about anything.
+- 📫 How to reach me: rikyhidayat21@gmail.com

 ### Github Performance Overall